 "The creation of a new neighbouring right for press publishers will make sharing news articles online more difficult, making it harder for the public to find good quality journalism online."

 Opponents of the legislation haven’t yet given up hope that it will be overhauled.
-The directive will have to pass a final vote before it becomes law, as Matthias Koch, a partner at Freshfields law firm and copyright expert based in Germany, explained to Techworld.
+The directive will have to pass a final vote before it becomes law, and even then the courts will have to choose how to interpret the rules.

-Gardner added that if the law is passed it may not affect UK citizens due to Brexit, although British businesses serving the EU market will have to comply with the terms.
+Michael Gardner, a partner and head of IP and commercial at London law firm Wedlake Bell, told Techworld that if the law is passed it may not affect UK citizens due to Brexit, although British businesses serving the EU market will still have to comply with the terms.

 "It is important to note that the new law, if it goes through, would be a 'Directive' – a piece of legislation that requires member states to implement compliant laws within a period of time - usually around three years," he said.